Jabreezy7/Project2/README.md

 ## Description
 This isn’t just any game—this is a tribute to the timeless Sokoban puzzle!
 This classic 2D puzzle game challenges you to push boxes onto designated target squares, all while navigating a maze that tests your strategic thinking and problem-solving skills.

-This project was created for my CS447 Computer Organization and Assembly Course, where I had the amazing opportunity to dive deep into the intricacies of game design and the assembly language programming.
+I created this game for my CS447 Computer Organization and Assembly course.
+It was one of my favorite projects to work on, as it allowed me to explore game design and assembly language programming in a fun and engaging creative experience.

 In this demo video, level 1 took me 38 moves to complete—see if you can solve it in fewer moves! 🧩